kumarvna/terraform-azurerm-virtual-machine/README.md

 This terraform module is designed to deploy azure Windows or Linux virtual machines with Public IP, Availability Set and Network Security Group support.

-This module also generates SSH2 Key pair for Linux servers by default, however, it is only recommended to use for dev environment.
-For production environments, please generate your own SSH2 key with a passphrase and input the key by providing the path to the argument `admin_ssh_key_data`.

 These types of resources supported:

 * [Linux Virtual Machine](https://www.terraform.io/docs/providers/azurerm/r/linux_virtual_machine.html)